 Since some of the team had already experienced our EP Ocean Racing Collection (previously they were on the Comanche), we were able to get right down to brass tacks.
-Every detail was reviewed and small modifications made to the preference of the sailors—for example, latex seals and some small fit modifications for the athletic Italians.
+We reviewed every detail and made small modifications to the preference of the sailors.
+(For example, latex seals and some small fit modifications for the athletic Italians.)
 Also, we had to make sure we got the colour matching just right to match the Luna Rossa grey in the Mil Spec Gore fabric and ensure the other sponsor logos were in the right spot.

 We did this through weekly Zoom meetings to review drawings and discuss samples that we shipped to them.
 They knew which sizes to order, because at the outset we had shipped them a full size set to have their sailors and staff try on.

 ML: Describe your testing process—do the teams take prototypes on races and then report back?

 MS: Yes, exactly.
 We sent the Luna Rossa designs to the team at each stage to get their feedback.
 Then we modified for the next round.
 They would use the prototypes on their training runs and put them to the test at up to 50-knot winds.